krashardiman-ctrl/pds-api-client/docs/source/developer/index.rst

 Generate the Library
 ~~~~~~~~~~~~~~~~~~~~
 First make sure the swagger.json file is up to date.
 It contains the OpenAPI specification of the API for which we want to generate the client code.
 The reference OpenAPI specifications for PDS can be found on `PDS API`_.
+Use a swagger tool (e.g. https://app.swaggerhub.com/) to convert the yaml into an unresolved JSON.

 You then need to preprocess this specification to remove directives which break the code generation.
 Run from the base directory::